 COVID-19 vaccination plays a vital role in protecting the health and wellbeing of people in Australia.
-Vaccination is both a means to manage and protect health systems from being overwhelmed and allow business to return to a state of normalcy.
+Vaccination is a means to manage and protect health systems from being overwhelmed and to allow business to return to a state of normalcy.

 On Wednesday 20 October 2021, the Western Australian Premier made announcements concerning mandatory vaccination for WA workforces.
-At the date of publication of the guide, Public Health Orders and Directions have yet to be issued (made into law) in relation to many of the industries and occupations covered by this policy.
+At the date of publication of this guide, Public Health Orders and Directions have been issued (made into law) in relation to many of the industries and occupations covered by this policy.

-Chief Health Office Directions (public health orders) have been issued in respect of directions impacting, aged care, health care, community care services, exposed port workers, meat industry workers, onsite resources sector and the transport, freight and logistics industry.
-Further information on these mandates can be found in Appendix A of this guide.
+Chief Health Office Directions (public health orders) have been issued in respect of directions impacting aged care, health care, community care services, exposed port workers, meat industry workers, onsite resources sector, building and construction industry, education sector, public and commercial transport sector, critical businesses workers, critical infrastructure, remote Aboriginal community workers and the transport, freight and logistics industries.